 - Requiring acknowledgment of the Code of Conduct as part of an all new suppliers’ onboarding process; and

 - Issuing the latest Code of Conduct to our current supplier community and allowing access to a website that uploads any revisions in the future.

 Internal accountability and staff training

 It is the company’s policy to be a good corporate citizen, as set forth in our Business Ethics Policy (see ir.mccormick.com under Corporate Governance, then Business Ethics Policy).
 Wherever McCormick does business, the company's employees are required to comply with applicable laws.
-A training program is being developed that will provide appropriate employees with training on how to mitigate the risk of human trafficking and slavery.
+A training program has been developed that provides appropriate employees with training on how to mitigate the risk of human trafficking and slavery.

 In many cases, we are not the only food company working with a given supplier.
 One reason we are transparent about our suppliers is to reach out to other food brands and organizations to see how we can work together in the factories we share.
 By getting the rest of the industry involved, we are able to send a stronger message to our suppliers about the importance of operating a responsible workplace.

-To aid in our collaboration efforts, we are an active member of Business for Social Responsibility (BSR), an organization that, among other pursuits, brings together a broad range of agriculture, food and beverage companies—including farms, processors, manufacturers, retailers and restaurants—to help integrate corporate responsibility into core business strategies.
-For more information about BSR, please visit its website at www.bsr.org.
+To aid in our collaboration efforts, we are an active member of the Consumer Goods Forum (CGF), an organization that brings together a broad range of consumer goods retailers and manufacturers to collaborate and help integrate corporate responsibility into core business strategies.
+The main focuses of this organization are End-to-End Value Chain, Health and Wellness, Sustainability and Product Safety.
+For more information about the CGF, please visit its website at www.theconsumergoodsforum.com.